munkireport/munkireport-php/app/modules/appusage/README.md

-App Usage module
+# App Usage module
 Idea and collaboration by @gmarnin

 ===============

-Reports app usage and when app was last opened
+Reports app usage and when app was last opened and closed

 The results are stored in the table: